upupoo108/FClone-Bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?template=https://github.com/Nenokkadine/Fclone-Bot/tree/web)

-Deploy Both If U wanna Use Web Dashboard and use the same config vars for the Bot one
+Deploy Both If U wanna Use Web Dashboard and use the same config vars for Web one as the Bot one.

 ## Credits